vuestorefront/vue-storefront/docs/guide/vuex/product-store.md

 ### `checkConfigurableParent (context, {product})`

 This method is called by `Product.vue:fetchData` to check if current, simple product has got an configurable parent.
-If so the redirect is being made to the parent product.
+If so, the redirect is being made to the parent product.
 It's a fix for [#508](https://github.com/DivanteLtd/vue-storefront/issues/508)

 ### `setupVariants (context, { product })`

 This method is subsequently called by `Product.vue:fetchData` to load all configurable attributes defined in `product.configurable_options` and then to populate `state.current_configuration` and `state.current_options`.
-The main usage of this action is to prepare product to be configured by the user on the product page and to display the product configurator UI properly
+The main usage of this action is to prepare a product to be configured by the user on the product page and to display the product configurator UI properly.

 ### `list (context, { query, start = 0, size = 50, entityType = 'product', sort = '', cacheByKey = 'sku', prefetchGroupProducts = true, updateState = true, meta = {} })`

 This is the key method to load the product list.
-It returns the `Promise` that contains the product list object.
-This method should be used everywhere you need to get products data.
+It returns the Promise that contains the product list object.
+This method should be used everywhere you need to get product data.
 When `config.tax.calculateServerSide=false` this method runs product taxes calculator and synchronizes prices with Magento if it's required.

 **Events**: this method emits product list as `EventBus.$emit('product-after-list', { query: query, start: start, size: size, sort: sort, entityType: entityType, meta: meta, result: resp })`

 :::warning Important
-This method synchronizes products for offline usage by: storing the whole query results object into `localForage` and by caching each product individually (to be used on the Product page for example)
+This method synchronizes products for offline usage by storing the whole query results object into `localForage` and by caching each product individually (to be used on the product page, for example).
 :::

-- `query` - this is the `bodybuilder` ElasticSearch query (please check `bodybuilder` package or for example `Home.vue` for a reference how to use it)
+- `query` - This is the `bodybuilder` Elasticsearch query (please check `bodybuilder` package or for example `Home.vue` for a reference how to use it).

-- `start`, `size` - both parameters are used for paging; start is the starting index; size is a page size
+- `start`, `size` - Both parameters are used for paging; start is the starting index; size is a page size.

-- `entityType` - by default it's of course set to `product` and it's mapped to ElasticSearch entity class
+- `entityType` - By default it's of course set to `product` and it's mapped to Elasticsearch entity class.

-- `sort` - product attribute using to sort, this field must be mapped in ElasticSearch as a numeric field
+- `sort` - Product attribute using to sort.
+This field must be mapped in Elasticsearch as a numeric field,

-- `prefetchGroupProducts` - by default it's set to true and causes `setupAssociated` action to be dispatched to get all the associated products
+- `prefetchGroupProducts` - By default, it's set to true and causes the `setupAssociated` action to be dispatched to get all the associated products

-- `updateState` - if you set this to false, the `state.list` will not be updated - just the products will be returned
+- `updateState` - If you set this to false, the `state.list` will not be updated, just the products will be returned.

-- `meta` - this is an optional attribute which is returned with `product-after-list` event; it can be used for example to mark any specific ES call.
+- `meta` - This is an optional attribute which is returned with the `product-after-list` event; it can be used for example to mark any specific ES call.

 ### `single (context, { options, setCurrentProduct = true, selectDefaultVariant = true, key = 'sku' })`

-This method subsequently dispatched `product/list` action to get the products and synchronize the taxes/prices.
-When the product has been recently downloaded via `product/list` this method will return the cached version from `localForage` - but update the cache anyway.
+This method subsequently dispatches the `product/list` action to get the products and synchronize the taxes/prices.
+When the product has been recently downloaded via `product/list` this method will return the cached version from `localForage`, but update the cache anyway.

 ### `configure (context, { product = null, configuration, selectDefaultVariant = true })`

 This action is used to configure the `configurable` product with specified attributes.
-It gets the `configuration` object which should have the following format: `{ attribute_code: attribute_value_id }` and finds the `product.configurable_children` item which complies to this configuration.
-Then it merges this specific `configurable_child` with product itself - for example setting the product.price to the configurable price, color, size etc. The method is used on: `Product.vue` page for allowing user to select color, size etc. The second usage for it is on `Category.vue` page - after user selects some filters, the resulting products are configured to display the proper images (related to selected color and size) and prices.
+It gets the `configuration` object, which should have the following format: `{ attribute_code: attribute_value_id }` and finds the `product.configurable_children` item which complies to this configuration.
+Then, it merges this specific `configurable_child` with the product itself - for example, setting the product.price to the configurable price, color, size etc. This method is used on: `Product.vue` page for allowing user to select color, size etc. The second usage for it is on `Category.vue` page after user selects some filters - the resulting products are configured to display the proper images (related to selected color and size) and prices.

 If `selectDefaultVariant` is set to true (default), the `state.current` will be altered with configured product.

 ### `setCurrent (context, productVariant)`

-Auxiliary method just to set `state.current` to productVariant
+Auxiliary method just to set `state.current` to productVariant.

 ### `setOriginal (context, originalProduct)`

-Auxiliary method just to set `state.original` to originalProduct
+Auxiliary method just to set `state.original` to originalProduct.

 ### `related (context, { key = 'related-products', items })`

-Alters `state.related` dictionary to set specific list of related products to be displayed on `Product.vue` page (`RelatedProducts` component is used for this)
+Alters `state.related` dictionary to set specific list of related products to be displayed on `Product.vue` page (`RelatedProducts` component is used for this).

 ## Getters

 All state members should have been accessed only by getters.
-Please take a look at the state reference for data formats
+Please take a look at the state reference for data formats.

 ```js
 const getters = {